tuffk/loomDocker/README.md

 ```shell
 docker run --name <name> -e CUSTOMER_NAME=<customer name> [-e ...] --privileged -v /var/lib/docker/containers:/containers:ro <name>
 ```
-* `-v /var/lib/docker/containers:/containers:ro` this allows the docker to read the other containers logs
+* `-v /var/lib/docker/containers:/containers:ro` this allows the docker to read the other containers logs.
+The host directory must be where all the docker containers are stored (nomrally `/var/lib/docker/containers` for linux)
 * `CUSTOMER_NAME` must be set for the container to send the logs to Loom

 #### supported configurations for Filebeat with env variables.
 [Official Filebeat Documentation](https://www.elastic.co/guide/en/beats/filebeat/current/configuring-howto-filebeat.html "Configuring Filebeat")